robwillup/robwillup/README.md

 </p>

-At work I have also contributed to projects in different programming languages and frameworks, such as JavaScript, TypeScript, AngularJS, Angular, Node.js, Java, Spring Boot, and a little bit of Python and C++.
+At work I have also contributed to projects in different programming languages and frameworks, such as JavaScript, TypeScript, AngularJS, Angular, Node.js, Java.
 As for databases, I have mainly worked with Microsoft SQL Server, Oracle, PostgresSQL, Cosmos DB / MongoDB.

-### Other topics
+### Other Interests

 And here's a few other things I don't use for work but like to learn and use in personal projects: